lukemdcode/lukemdcode/README.md

 - 👋 Hi, I’m @lukemdcode
-- 👀 I’m interested in Python, R, SQL, ML, EHR2
+- 👀 I’m interested in Python, ML, PyTorch
-- 🌱 I’m currently studying Health Data Science
+- 🌱 I’m currently studying for a PhD in Artificial Intelligence for Healthcare
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...